-Music Therapists, music therapy students and interns, social workers, therapists, counselors, clinicians, and anyone truly interested in the application of drum circle faciitation to a clinical context is welcome and invited to attend.
+Music therapists, music therapy students and interns, social workers, therapists, counselors, clinicians, drum circle facilitators, drum circle enthusiasts, and anyone truly interested in the application of drum circle facilitation to a clinical context and with special populations is welcome and invited to attend.

-All drums and percussion will be provided, however please feel free to bring your own drum or percussion instruments if you have favorites.
+No. All drums and percussion will be provided.
+Please feel free to bring your own drum or percussion instruments if you have favorites that you have a special connection to.
 Hand drums and percussion instruments including shakers, wooden instruments, and bells will be played throughout the day.
 This is your training, make it your own by bringing your favorite instrument!

 Be prepared to be interactive, to drum, to connect through rhythm, . . . and to have some fun along the way!

 For further information or if you have questions please contact:

 'Inana is a Hawaiian word that means "to bring to life".
 Heather's passion for recreational drumming and drum circle facilitation began at a training on the shores of Oahu, so 'Inana Rhythms is the perfect fit.

 Heather earned a degree in Music Therapy in 2000 and completed a Medical Music Therapy internship at Tallahassee Memorial Healthcare.
 As Music Therapy Coordinator at NorthShore University HealthSystem in Evanston, Illinois, she specializes in working with medical populations including oncology, intensive care, cardiac, medical/surgical, and psychiatric care.

 Heather received an MS in Community Counseling and is currently a Licensed Professional Counselor (LPC) in the state of Illinois.